takahirox/riscv-rust/README.md

 # riscv-rust

-riscv-rust is a [RISC-V](https://riscv.org/) processor emulator project written in Rust
+riscv-rust is a [RISC-V](https://riscv.org/) processor emulator project written in Rust.

 ## Demo

 [Online demo with xv6](https://takahirox.github.io/riscv-rust/index.html)

+[xv6-riscv](https://github.com/mit-pdos/xv6-riscv) is the RISC-V port of xv6 which is UNIX V6 rewritten by MIT in the current C language for x86.

+## Features

+- Emulate RISC-V processor and peripheral devices
+- Stable as [xv6-riscv](https://github.com/mit-pdos/xv6-riscv) runs on it
+- Runnable locally
+- Also runnable on browser with WebAssembly

 ## Screenshots